Brookside Meadow, Glenfield

 This site is part of recently developed network of new public green spaces and pathways established as part of a commercial and residential development on land near to the M1/A46 junction.
 It includes a new bridge over the brook.

 This site was established as a nature area in 2017 following the development of the adjacent commercial units.
-A new permissive cycleway now crosses the site with a bridge over Rothley Brook to connect to the footpath and cycle way running along the old Swannington railway line.
+A new permissive cycleway now crosses the site with a bridge over Rothley Brook to connect to the footpath and cycle way running along the old line of the Leicester and Swannington Railway.
+This was one of England's first railways, being opened in 1832 to bring coal from collieries.
 There are also mown grass paths.

 Thanks to Glenfield Parish Council for sponsoring the Brookside Meadows page.